ERF2024/agri_challenge/Ros1/README.md

 ## Issues:

-Sometimes one or both manipulators initialize in a non correct pose.
+Sometimes one or both manipulators initialize in a non correct configuration.
 While we fix that, we suggest to close and reopen everything.

 If you encounter any issues, please contact me at my email address: andrea.pupa@unimore.it